Right Livelihood Awards go to rights activists from Belarus, Nicaragua, the US and Iran | DW | 01.10.2020

 "Because my grandfather was older, his murder seemed particularly cruel," Stevenson said later.
 "But I came from a world where we valued redemption over revenge."

 Stevenson grew up in the small town of Milton in Delaware.
 As a child, his rights were not the same as the white kids'.
-He had to enter the dentist's via the back door, he queued for hours to a polio vaccine, watching white patients get treated right away.
-Children of different colors did attend the same schools, but were separated when playing at recess.
+He had to enter the dentist's office via the back door.
+He queued for hours to get a polio vaccine, watching white patients get treated right away.
+White and Black children did attend the same schools but were separated when playing at recess.

-So he now uses every free moment to attend the Prospect African Methodist Episcopal church, praying, sitting at the piano or singing in the choir.
-But perhaps the biggest lesson he learns there is how one must get back up after any fall — people doing so in the church receive standing ovations in support.
+He now uses every free moment to attend the Prospect African Methodist Episcopal church, praying, sitting at the piano or singing in the choir.
+Perhaps the biggest lesson he learns there is how one must get back up after any fall — people doing so in the church receive standing ovations in support.
 Stevenson's faith has surely guided one of his credos, that "each one of us is more than the worst thing we've ever done."

 Ales Bialiatski, Lottie Cunningham Wren and Bryan Stevenson will all be celebrated for their achievements this Thursday; they'll give a host of press interviews and perhaps raise a glass in celebration come the evening.
 But the fourth prize winner, arguably the bravest of them all, might very well not even hear that she's won the Right Livelihood Award.